smgoldade/realkey/CONTRIBUTING.md

 The browser application is split into lightweight foreground code and a CAD worker:

 - [main.py](main.py) starts the foreground PyScript runtime.
-It mocks the small build123d surface needed to import metadata without loading the CAD engine.
+It mocks the build123d surface needed to import metadata without loading the CAD engine.
-- [web_main.py](src/realkey/web_main.py) coordinates tabs, validation, worker state, generation, downloads, sharing, and user-facing status messages.
+- [web_main.py](src/realkey/web_main.py) handles all the foreground logic including tabs, generation, downloading, and sharing
 - [worker.py](worker.py) installs build123d and its browser dependencies, generates geometry, and exports STL and STEP data.
 - [model_view.js](model_view.js) loads STL data into Three.js and manages model fitting, resizing, materials, lighting, and resource disposal.